crashuniverse/grommet/src/js/components/Clock/README.md

 **clock.analog.size.medium**

-The whole size of the Analog clock Expects `string`.
+The whole size of the Analog clock.
+Expects `string`.

 Defaults to